11ty/11ty-website/src/docs/plugins/render.md

 The content inside of the shortcode will be rendered using Markdown (`"md"`).
 Front matter is not yet supported.

 The first argument to `renderTemplate` can be any valid [`templateEngineOverride`](/docs/languages/#templateengineoverride-examples) value.
 You can even use `"liquid,md"` to preprocess markdown with liquid.
-You can use [custom template types](/docs/languages/custom/) here too, including [the Vue plugin](https://github.com/11ty/eleventy-plugin-vue)!
+You can use [custom template types](/docs/languages/custom/) here too.

 {% include "snippets/plugins/rendervue.njk" %}

 {% callout "info", "md" %}The one exception here is that `{% raw %}{% renderTemplate "11ty.js" %}{% endraw %}` JavaScript string templates are not yet supported—use `renderFile` below instead.{% endcallout %}

-To add Vue support, don’t forget to install [`@11ty/eleventy-plugin-vue` (v0.6.0 or newer)](https://github.com/11ty/eleventy-plugin-vue) and add the Vue plugin in your config file.
-There is an example on the Eleventy Vue Plugin documentation showing [how to call the render plugin inside of Vue components](https://github.com/11ty/eleventy-plugin-vue#advanced-run-async-things-before-component-render).

 #### Pass in data